provenance-io/cosmos-sdk/x/bank/spec/02_keepers.md

 The send keeper provides access to account balances and the ability to transfer coins between accounts.
 The send keeper does not alter the total supply (mint or burn coins).

+Custom restrictions on movement of funds can be injected using the `AppendSendRestriction` and/or `PrependSendRestriction` functions.
+There are no `SendRestrictionFn`s defined by default.
+The `ClearSendRestriction` function clears all previously provided `SendRestrictionFn`s.

 ```go
 // SendKeeper defines a module interface that facilitates the transfer of coins
 // between accounts without the possibility of creating coins.